passport/www.passportjs.org/books/concepts/oauth2/authenticate.md

 # Authentication

 Remember that OAuth 2.0 is an _authorization_ framework.
-How does that relate to _authentication_?
+Let's examine how that relates to _authentication_.

 During the authorization process, Facebook authenticated the user and obtained their consent to allow the application to access their account (including name and email address).
 Facebook then issued an access token to the application reflecting that authorization.
 When the access token is used to access the `/me` API, information about the user who Facebook authenticated is returned.

 This is known as _delegated authentication_.
 In effect, the application is not actually authenticating the user - Facebook is.
 The application delegated that